-- 01. The height of letters shall not be less than 1mm and when blown, formed, moulded, embossed or perforated, it shall not be less than 2mm; - 02.
-The width of the letter or numeral shall not be less than one-third of its height but this provision shall not apply in case of the numeral "1" and letters "i" "I" and "l" - 03.
-In case of declaration of net quantity (weight, volume or number), the height of numerals is given above under net quantity (see table).
+- 1. The height of letters shall not be less than 1mm and when blown, formed, moulded, embossed or perforated, it shall not be less than 2mm; - 2.
+The width of the letter or numeral shall not be less than one-third of its height, but this provision shall not apply in case of the numeral "1" and letters "i" "I" and "I" - 3.
+In case of declaration of net quantity (weight, volume or number), the height of numerals is given above under net quantity (refer table given earlier).